shftan/shftan.github.io/index.md

         </div>

         <div class="span8">
-                <p>I am a research scientist in Responsible AI, working on fairness and experimentation topics.
+                <p>I am a research scientist in Responsible AI, working on algorithmic fairness.
 I am also interested in causal inference, interpretability, and healthcare.
 I received my PhD in Statistics from <a href="https://stat.cornell.edu/">Cornell University</a>, where I was advised by <a href="http://faculty.bscb.cornell.edu/~hooker/">Giles Hooker</a> and <a href="https://courses.cit.cornell.edu/mtw1/">Martin Wells</a>, with <a href="https://www.cs.cornell.edu/people/tj/">Thorsten Joachims</a> and <a href="https://www.microsoft.com/en-us/research/people/rcaruana/">Rich Caruana</a> on my committee.
 I co-founded the <a href="https://www.trustworthyml.org/">Trustworthy ML Initiative</a> and am president of Women in Machine Learning (WiML).
 Currently, I also hold a Visiting Scientist appointment at Cornell University.</p>

 <p>Previously, I studied at Berkeley and Columbia, and worked in public policy in NYC, including the health department and public hospitals system.
 I was also a <a href="http://www.dssgfellowship.org/">Data Science for Social Good</a> fellow.
 I was fortunate to spend summers at Microsoft Research, working with <a href="https://www.microsoft.com/en-us/research/people/rcaruana/">Rich Caruana</a>, <a href="https://www.microsoft.com/en-us/research/people/kori/">Kori Inkpen</a>, and <a href="https://www.microsoft.com/en-us/research/people/eckamar/">Ece Kamar</a>.
 Towards the end of my PhD studies, I was a visiting student and bioinformatics programmer at <a href="https://epibiostat.ucsf.edu/">UCSF</a> medical school.
 I joined Facebook (now Meta) after completing my PhD, and worked in Core Data Science before moving to Responsible AI.</p>